How To Use Google Maps Marketing For Your Business

 Reviews matter more.
 Photos matter more.
 Updates matter more.
 Even how often people request directions or call your business sends signals.

-You will learn how to improve local search rankings, attract nearby customers, increase foot traffic, and turn Maps visibility into real revenue.
+You’ll learn how to improve local search rankings, attract nearby customers, increase foot traffic, and turn Maps visibility into real revenue.
 Not traffic.
 Revenue.

 Why Google Maps Marketing Actually Works